libao3128/Bird_Classifier/README.md

 The last line shows the performance of model on validation data.

 In testing process, the program will not show any information on console and it will shut down once the prediction has been finished.

+## Reproducing submission
+To reproduce my result on CodaLab, please follow the step:
+1. Install the required dependencies mentioned above.
+2. Download the required dataset and label file [here](https://competitions.codalab.org/competitions/35668?secret_key=09789b13-35ec-4928-ac0f-6c86631dda07#participate-get_starting_kit) and put it with **'Bird_Classifier.py'** in the same directory.
+3. Install the weight file [here](https://drive.google.com/drive/folders/1Hk1q-1CZmIRAhepAvOguJvB8TaKQR64C?usp=sharing)
+4. Run **'Bird_Classifier.py'** and follow the input below:
+    1. load?(y/n)
+        - input 'y'
+    2. Choose mode: (1) train (2) test (3) train and test
+        - input '2'

+    then the program will start generate the prediction result.
+5. Get answer.txt, zip it and upload it to CodaLab.